‘INVASION OF THE DINOSAURS’

 There’s a moment in Chapter 1 where Sarah Jane is hungry and she and the Doctor go into ‘Bert’s Café’ to find something to eat.
 But when Sarah Jane sees the food looking so delicious, it turns out to be rotten.
 This was not featured in the TV version and it makes for an interesting scene in the book.

 There’s an interesting scene given by Lodge, one of the looters who Sarah Jane and the Doctor meet up with, when he explains how the dinosaurs came into London.
-This involves children claiming to have a dinosaur before getting killed as well as people being attacked and killed off by pterodactyls.
+This involves children claiming to have seen a dinosaur before getting killed as well as people being attacked and killed off by pterodactyls.

 This leads me to talking about the dinosaurs in the story.
 The dinosaurs are well-written and aren’t static as they were in the TV story.
 They’re threatening and very destructive when it comes to houses and buildings in London.
 They’re not restrained by very slow puppet effects as shown on TV.